passingcuriosity/talks/presentation.md

 It's worth thinking about what we are about.
 We want:

 1. To describe data structures that are tree-ish; and

-2. which contain values; and
+2. maybe carrying values at certain places in the structure; and

-3. references to other parts of the structure; and
+3. containing references to other parts of the structure; and

-4. the reference are *valid* w.r.t. to the structural invariants.
+4. maintaining some structural invariants when making these references.

 What does that last bit mean?
 We want references that **definitely** point to another part of the structure.
+Which is to say it's impossible to "forge" these recursive references.

 # Adding recursion for Free